MaT1g3R/Halp/iteration-01.review.md

 ## Meeting Highlights

 Going into the next iteration, our main insights are:

+-We want to make sure we organize better and stay in contact more.
+We were all pretty busy outside of this class, so we need to make sure out meetings are productive and effective.

+-We want to try to produce more artifacts during our next sprint.
+We need to start working on the mock ups and begin coding.

+-Improve communication, and start using our board and issue tracker more effectively.

  * 2 - 4 items
  * Short (no more than one short paragraph per item)